Configuration

 MIMIR_SERVER_FALLBACK_INGEST_INTERVAL_MINUTES=60If webhooks fail or aren't configured, this sets up a scheduled backup that periodically re-ingests your repositories.
 Useful for keeping your index fresh automatically.

-MIMIR_SUPABASE_URL=https://your-project.supabase.coYour Supabase project's API endpoint.
-Mimir uses it to connect to your database and store/query vector embeddings.
-Find this in your Supabase dashboard under Project Settings → API → "Project URL".
+MIMIR_DATABASE_URL=postgresql://user:password@host:5432/databaseYour PostgreSQL connection string.
+Mimir uses it to connect directly to your database and store/query vector embeddings.

 Similarity Threshold (optional)